DETAILED ACTION

 This limitation is being interpreted similarly to the similar limitation of Claim 1.

-Regarding Claim 4, the combination of Grossman, Ganesan and Goksin renders obvious the entirety of Claim 1 as explained above.
+Regarding Claim 4, the combination of Grossman, Ganesan, Marcus and Goksin renders obvious the entirety of Claim 1 as explained above.

 Grossman additionally teaches:

-wherein, the physique information further includes at least one of a body weight, a chest circumference, and an abdominal circumference, is characterized (Para.
+wherein, the physique information further includes at least one of a body weight, a chest circumference, and an abdominal circumference (Para.
 [0039], “The brassiere is an embodiment of Claim 1 except with a design supporting, cupping, raising, and separating larger fatty breasts common with women.
 It is also helpful for obese men that may have large breast).

-Regarding Claim 8, the combination of Grossman, Ganesan and Goksin renders obvious the entirety of Claim 1 as explained above.
+Regarding Claim 8, the combination of Grossman, Ganesan, Marcus and Goksin renders obvious the entirety of Claim 1 as explained above.

 Ganesan additionally teaches:

-wherein, in the electrocardiographic testing method, a data obtained by the electrocardiogram measurement is transmitted and recorded to a server directly from the measurement device or via the terminal wirelessly communicates with the measurement device, is characterized (Abstract, “The system also includes electronics configured to process signals from the distributed array of resistive pressure sensors to determine one or more physiological properties of a wearer of the garment substrate;” Para.
+wherein data obtained by the electrocardiogram measurement is transmitted and recorded on a server directly from the measurement device or via the terminal wirelessly communicates with the measurement device (Abstract, “The system also includes electronics configured to process signals from the distributed array of resistive pressure sensors to determine one or more physiological properties of a wearer of the garment substrate;” Para.
 [00144])

-Regarding Claim 9, the combination of Grossman, Ganesan and Goksin renders obvious the entirety of Claim 1 as explained above.
+Regarding Claim 9, the combination of Grossman, Ganesan, Marcus and Goksin renders obvious the entirety of Claim 1 as explained above.

 Ganesan additionally teaches:

-wherein, the data obtained by the electrocardiographic measurement is recorded on a recording medium within a device, is characterized (Abstract, “The system also includes electronics configured to process signals from the distributed array of resistive pressure sensors to determine one or more physiological properties of a wearer of the garment substrate;” Para.
-[00144])
+wherein data obtained by the electrocardiographic measurement is stored on a recording medium within a device (Abstract, “The system also includes electronics configured to process signals from the distributed array of resistive pressure sensors to determine one or more physiological properties of a wearer of the garment substrate;” Para.
+[00144]).

-Regarding Claim 10, the combination of Grossman, Ganesan and Goksin renders obvious the entirety of Claim 1 as explained above.
+Regarding Claim 10, the combination of Grossman, Ganesan, Marcus and Goksin renders obvious the entirety of Claim 1 as explained above.

 Ganesan additionally teaches:

-wherein, in the electrocardiographic testing method, the measuring device or the terminal wirelessly communicating with the measuring device includes means for recording a predetermined event, is characterized (Abstract, “The system also includes electronics configured to process signals from the distributed array of resistive pressure sensors to determine one or more physiological properties of a wearer of the garment substrate;” Para.
+wherein, in the electrocardiographic testing method, the measuring device or the terminal wirelessly communicating with the measuring device includes an input device configured to receive an input for recording a predetermined event (Abstract, “The system also includes electronics configured to process signals from the distributed array of resistive pressure sensors to determine one or more physiological properties of a wearer of the garment substrate;” Para.
 [00144]; Paras.
 [0130] through [0131], describing “J-Peak classification;” Para.
 [0130], “The next stage of the signal processing pipeline 60 classifies the candidate peaks into valid or invalid BCG J-peaks.”).

-Regarding Claim 14, the combination of Grossman, Ganesan and Goksin renders obvious the entirety of Claim 1 as explained above.
+Regarding Claim 14, the combination of Grossman, Ganesan, Marcus and Goksin renders obvious the entirety of Claim 1 as explained above.

 Grossman additionally teaches:

-about a part of the clothes including a portion for the measurement electrode or the measurement electrode attachment part is attached, it comprises a mechanism can be detached in a whole or in the part from the clothes, is characterized (Para.
+wherein the clothes include a detachable portion to which the measurement electrode or the measurement electrode attachment part is attached, and the detachable portion is detachable, in whole or in part, from a remaining portion of the clothes.
+(Para.
 [0037], “Twenty-one thin elastic straps (56) are sewn or fastened externally that fasten the electrode clips to the ECG Shirt.”).

-Regarding Claim 3, the combination of Grossman, Ganesan and Goksin renders obvious the entirety of Claim 1 as explained above.
+Regarding Claim 3, the combination of Grossman, Ganesan, Marcus and Goksin renders obvious the entirety of Claim 1 as explained above.

 Ganesan additionally teaches:

-and (9) a step of checking the operation of the clothes and the device, is characterized.
+and (9) a step of checking the operation of the clothes and the device.
 (Para.
-[0139[, “User studies were conducted to evaluate and validate the performance of the garment system 10”).
+[0139], “User studies were conducted to evaluate and validate the performance of the garment system 10”).

-The combination of Grossman, Ganesan and Goksin does not disclose
+The combination of Grossman, Ganesan, Marcus and Goksin does not disclose

 (7) a step of reporting the electrocardiogram testing results to the patient;